Nothing beats a great mastermind group to challenge your thinking, spark new ideas, and help you grow.

 I’ve also had a few false starts.

 Here are my lessons learned.
-I look forward to hearing yours.
+I look forward to hearing what you would add

 Misaligned Passions –Collaboration works best when you’re both deeply in it to win it.
 Your shared passion fuels inspiration.
 If one or the other of you is less of a zealot, sooner or later the spark will fade.